c0reyes/ReadTwitter/README.md

 ## readstream.py

-Is the script to connect to twitter stream, its configure only for get polygons.
+The script to connect to twitter stream, its configure only for get polygons.

 ## readfiles.py